Hereditary Cancer Services: Consent

 For personal and genomic data to be stored

-Consent is required for data storage.
-The testing process generates genomic data which will be stored by the laboratory for a temporary period.
+The testing process generates genomic data which will be stored by the laboratory for a minimum period.
 All data will be kept securely by the laboratory and will not be transferred to any third party without permission.